Hari Kishan Talwar: After being captured

 All his six bullets spent, Hari Kishan tried to reload his revolver, but he was overpowered and whisked away.
 He was beaten mercilessly.
 Later he was taken to the dreaded torture cells of the Lahore Fort and in that cold winter, was made to lie between the slabs of ice.

 For fourteen days he was subjected to most brutal police treatment.
 His head was struck against the stone wall and blood streamed from his skull.
 Yet, when his father, Gurudas Mal saw Hari Kishan in the Fort for first time after his arrest, for identification purposes, the first question that the old patriot (his father) asked his son in Pashto language, was not about his physical condition; the father wanted to know how he missed the target, after so much hard training in shooting.
 Hari Kishan smiled and told how the jerky chair had let him down.

 Trial and sentence

 After the preliminary investigation which was started on 2 January.
 The accused Hari Kishan was committed to the Sessions Court on 5 January 1931.
 Hari Kishan made statement before the trial court in the course of which he said As non violent methods to win nation's freedom were frustrated by repression and thousands of my countrymen, and even women and children were jailed, beaten and insulted. his belief changed from non violence to violence.
-His conviction was further accentuated by the speech of Winston Churchill, which led him to believe that a Englishman of this type would never let the slavery in India end.
+His conviction was further accentuated by the speech of Winston Churchill, which led him to believe that an Englishman of this type would never let the slavery in India end.
 He was determined to do any sensation in order that the world could understand the situation of India.
 He held the Governor of Punjab, Sir Geoffrey, to responsible for severe repression.
 He purchased the revolver for Rs.
 95. Being in possession of the weapon he decided to take action on the very convocation day as that would be in presence of not only a very large but a distinguished gathering.
 Hari Kishan was charged with murder of Sub-Inspector, Chanan Singh and was sentenced to death on 26 January 1931 (It is a coincidence that the Free Republic of India came into being on this day, nineteen years later).
 The sentence was confirmed by a Divisional Bench of the Lahore High Court presided over by Mr. Justice Johnston.